MHindermann/mas/text/draft.md

 ## Extract and clean keywords

-In a first step, the keywords must be extracted from the sample data set `/sample/sample_master.json`.
+In a first step, the keywords must be extracted from the Edoc sample data set `/sample/sample_master.json`.
 Recall that we mandated a non-empty `keywords` data field for an item to be selected from the raw Edoc data (see [subsection "Selection"](#selection)).
 We can thus simply copy the information in the `keywords` data field on a per item basis.
 To do this, we call `Keywords.extract_keywords` with the sample data set as argument and save the output as `keywords/keywords_extracted.json` like so:

 ~~~~{.Python caption="extract_keywords"}
 keywords = Keywords.extract_keywords("/sample/sample_master.json")
 Utility.save_json(keywords, "/keywords/keywords_extracted.json")
 ~~~~

-In second step, a list of all single keywords must be created.
+In a second step, a list of all single keywords must be created.
 In order to do so, let us consider now in more detail the exact information extracted from the `keywords` data fields as per `/keywords/keywords_extracted.json`.
 In Edoc, the `keywords` data field of an item is a non-mandatory free text field that is filled in by the user (usually one of the authors) who undertakes the data entry of an item to Edoc.
 Even though the Edoc user manual specifies that keywords must be separated by commas [@UniversitatBasel.2021, p.
 8], this requirement is neither validated by the input mask nor by an administrator of Edoc.
 Furthermore, neither the manual nor the input mask provide a definition of the term "keyword".
 A vocabulary or a list of vocabularies from which to choose the keywords is also lacking.
 Taken together, these observations are indicative of very heterogeneous data in the `keywords` data field.
 To wit, the items of `/keywords/keywords_extracted.json` are strings where single keywords are individuated by any symbols the user saw fit.
 So, for each item in `/keywords/keywords_extracted.json`, the user input must be parsed into single keywords.

 Next the so parsed single keywords must be cleaned or normalized: we want the keywords to follow a uniform format thereby joining morphological duplicates such as "Gene", "gene", "gene_", "gene/", and so on.
 Also, some keywords are in fact keyword chains, for example "Dendrites/metabolism/ultrastructure".
 Keyword chains must be broken into their component keywords and then parsed again.
-The reason for this is that Annif only assigns flat keywords and not keyword chains.
+The reason for this is that Annif only assigns flat (i.e., non-hierarchical) keywords and not keyword chains.

 `Keywords.clean_keywords` is the implementation the parser while the recursive cleaner is implemented by `Keywords.clean_keyword`.
 To create the desired list of clean keywords, saved as `/keywords/keywords_clean.json`, we call `Keywords.clean_keywords` with the extracted keywords as argument: